Health Canada approves Spartan Bioscience's previously recalled rapid COVID-19 test

 TORONTO - The federal government has approved an Ottawa company's made-in-Canada rapid COVID-19 test, Health Canada confirmed Saturday as the nation's top doctor warned the virus's impact on the health-care system showed no signs of abating.

-The test developed by Spartan Bioscience is performed by a doctor and provides on-site results within an hour, a spokeswoman for the federal agency said.
+The test developed by Spartan Bioscience is performed by a health-care professional and provides on-site results within an hour, a spokeswoman for the federal agency said.

 Spartan bills the test as the first "truly mobile, rapid PCR test for COVID-19 for the Canadian market."

-Note: Note to readers: This is a corrected story.
-An earlier version erroneously quoted Health Canada as saying the test needs to be administered by a doctor.
-In fact, the swab must be performed by a health-care professional.